Anti-Fraud Best Practices for Document Processing Teams

 How often should anti-fraud training be conducted?

-Which documents are most commonly forged in the UK?
+Which documents are most commonly forged in Canada?

-Payslips and P60s lead the list, followed by bank statements, utility bills and HMRC self-assessment returns.
-In the lettings sector, forged payslips account for over 25% of detected fraud attempts.
+Payslips and T4s lead the list, followed by bank statements, utility bills and CRA Notices of Assessment.
+In the rental sector, forged payslips and employment letters account for a significant portion of detected fraud attempts.
 In financial services, manipulated bank statements are the most common vector.